amkuipers/xsd2erd/README.md

 # xsd2erd
 XSD 2 ERD

-ChatGPT generated code, until I reached a limit and could not improve it.
+ChatGPT generated python code, until I reached a limit and could not improve it.
 Then manually adjusted.
+This is also part of checking how ChatGPT performs in producing code.

+Input: xsd

+Output: mermaid (see github action run output)

 Using mermaid.js to visualise in markdown (without preprocessor).
 Reference: https://mermaid.js.org/syntax/entityRelationshipDiagram.html